Jaycar-Electronics/Portable-Soil-Moisture-Meter/README.md

 This project was very much going through revisions right up until the 11th hour.
 (I had thought to include a battery meter while I was walking it to the ad dept.)
 ##### Soil meter
-this part needs to be the most integral, and can be screwed onto the base of the battery holder (negative side.) unsolder the header connection on there and pull out the battery tab from the holder. you can unsolder the wire that's there and use a lead of an unused resistor (or otherwise) to make a solid solder connection going up from the battery base when you put it back in.
+This part needs to be the most integral, and can be screwed onto the base of the battery holder (negative side.) unsolder the header connection on there and pull out the battery tab from the holder. you can unsolder the wire that's there and use a lead of an unused resistor (or otherwise) to make a solid solder connection going up from the battery base when you put it back in.